pdfclown/pdfclown-common/docs/third-party.md

 2. in the source file reusing the third-party code, add a **licensing notice** formatted in accordance with the extent of the incorporation, accompanied by additional information (such as `Source`, `SourceName` and `Changes` tags — see down below) whenever appropriate:

-    - **third-party file** (as a new project file): append to the file header the third-party copyright notice in its equivalent SPDX representation — e.g.:
+    - **third-party file** (as a new project file): append to the file header the third-party copyright notice in its equivalent SPDX representation — for example:

          ```java
          . . . file header . . .